peteroupc/peteroupc.github.io/bernsupp.md

 **Proposition 1.**

 1. _Let f be as given in any of Theorems 1 through 4, except that f must be concave and polynomially bounded and may have a minimum of 0.
-Then the approximation scheme of that theorem remains valid if **fbelow**(n, k) = f(k/n), rather than as given in that theorem._
+Then the scheme of that theorem remains valid if **fbelow**(n, k) = f(k/n), rather than as given in that theorem._
 2. _Let f be as given in any of Theorems 1 through 4, except that f must be convex and polynomially bounded and may have a maximum of 1.
-Then the approximation scheme of that theorem remains valid if **fabove**(n, k) = f(k/n), rather than as given in that theorem._
+Then the scheme of that theorem remains valid if **fabove**(n, k) = f(k/n), rather than as given in that theorem._
 3. _Theorems 1 through 4 can be extended to all integers n&ge;1, not just those that are powers of 2, by defining&mdash;_

     - _**fbelow**(n, k) = (k/n)\***fbelow**(n&minus;1, max(0, k&minus;1)) + ((n&minus;k)/n)\***fbelow**(n&minus;1, min(n&minus;1, k)), and_